 RheinMain University of Applied Sciences offers degree programs with both limited and unlimited admission.
 Prospective students applying for programs with unlimited admission are certain to receive a place provided they fulfill the admission requirements of the degree program in question and submit the necessary application documents in time.

 All prospective students who wish to enroll in a bachelor's or diploma degree program with limited admission need to apply for a place first.
-The university allocates its places for first-semester students according to the Hesse regulations governing the allocation of places at university.
+The university allocates its places for first-semester students according to the Hesse regulations governing the allocation of places at university (in German only).
 This allocation procedure is explained below.

 The quotas in admission procedures for limited-admission programs may vary from semester to semester.